Math resources Geometry Area

 Area of Composite Shapes image 28 US

-Find the area of the basic shapes.
+Find the measurements and area of the simpler shapes.

 Example 6: multi-step word problem